Level 1 Diploma

-Students will learn about many aspects of small animal and horse care.
-This will include grooming, feeding and general husbandry.
-You will work in our own Animal Care Unit and on local stable yards.
+You will learn about many aspects of small animal and horse care.
+This includes grooming, feeding and general husbandry.
+You will work in our own Animal Care Unit and at local stable yards.

-You will be taught how to work safely and within a team, and you will have the opportunity to develop a range of skills in Animal Care.
+You will be taught how to work safely on your own and within a team and you will have the opportunity to develop a range of skills in animal care.
 There will be an emphasis on personal responsibility and growing your awareness of environmental issues.

-Students on this programme will also be able to complete their Communications Functional Skills.
+Students on this programme will also be able to complete their Functional Skills in English and maths.

-The diploma is a combination of practical and classroom-based teaching.
-The emphasis will be on developing your hands-on skills, alongside literacy and numeracy.
+This diploma is a combination of practical and classroom-based teaching with an emphasis on developing your hands-on skills, alongside literacy and numeracy.

 Assessment will all be through assignment work.
 The assignments will be varied, including some written work, discussions and practical tasks.